jpsank/thesis/README.md

 This experiment unifies falling-sand dynamics and fluid behavior, which could be useful in future artificial-life models that integrate material physics with metabolism, chemotaxis, and multicellular mechanics.

-### GOLEM: Game Of Life Energy–Mass
+### GoLEM: Game Of Life with Energy–Mass equivalence
-We extend Conway’s Game of Life by equipping each cell with explicit mass and energy quantities.
-In each tick, standard Life birth/death rules fire first, consuming or releasing mass and energy locally.
-Next, an “energy-mass routing” policy network—trained separately or evolved—computes per-cell demand, and available energy is redistributed conservatively across a 3×3 neighborhood before a small diffusion and leak step smooths the field.
-This transforms the binary automaton into a dissipative, resource-driven system whose emergent behaviors reflect both neighborhood topology and thermodynamic constraints.
+This experiment reimagines Conway’s Game of Life as a miniature physics sandbox governed by conservation laws and entropy.
+Inspired by Einstein’s $E=mc^2$, we treat mass and energy as interconvertible yet globally conserved quantities: a cell birth consumes one unit of energy, and a cell death releases that energy back into the field.
+In the absence of life, the system tends toward “entropy”–increasing equilibrium under standard Life rules.

+To capture how living patterns locally decrease entropy, each cell carries both mass and energy stores and participates in a learned, decentralized energy‐routing process.
+We augment the binary GoL grid with a continuous energy channel plus a set of hidden “genome” channels.
+A neural‐policy CA—analogous to [Growing Neural Cellular Automata](https://distill.pub/2020/growing-ca/)—reads local mass, energy, and hidden channels, then directs energy flows across each 3×3 neighborhood, conserving the total and modeling how organisms “hijack” physics to persist ordered patterns.
+Cells inherit their parents' crossed-over policy parameters upon reproduction and lose them at death, enabling evolutionary adaptation of energy‐management strategies.

+By fusing Life’s simple birth/death topology with energy–mass conversion, entropy considerations, and an evolvable neural CA policy, GoLEM aims to exhibit richer emergent phenomena—sustained oscillators, self-organized energy waves, and resource-driven pattern formation—that mirror how real organisms defy equilibrium to survive and replicate under thermodynamic constraints.

 ### NEAT Coevolution of Grass and Prey

-We simulate two interacting populations—autotrophic “grass” and herbivorous “prey”—on a toroidal grid.
-Each individual carries a genome encoding a neural controller evolved via the NEAT algorithm.
-At each time step, organisms sense a local RGB neighborhood representing resource and agent distributions, forward these inputs through their phenotype network, and decide actions such as movement or reproduction.
-Actions consume or replenish an energy budget; individuals die when energy is depleted and reproduce when it exceeds a threshold, producing mutated offspring.
-Predator–prey dynamics emerge as grass evolves evasive or clustered growth patterns while prey evolve foraging and avoidance strategies, illustrating coevolution in a resource-constrained environment.
+In this experiment, we simulate an abstract ecosystem of autotrophic “grass” and herbivorous “prey” on a toroidal grid, with both species’ behaviors governed by evolvable neural controllers optimized via the NEAT algorithm.
+Each organism carries a genome that encodes a Compositional Pattern-Producing Network (CPPN), which in turn generates a phenotype neural network mapping local sensory inputs to action outputs.

+- **Sensory Inputs:**
+  - Grass senses a **3×3** RGB patch of its immediate neighborhood to decide where to propagate or expend energy.
+  - Prey senses a larger **9×9** RGB field, enabling more sophisticated foraging and avoidance strategies over a wider area.

+- **Actions:**
+  - **Movement:** networks output Δx, Δy vectors; prey use theirs to move toward nutrients or away from threats, consuming energy proportional to distance moved.
+  - **Asexual Reproduction:** when energy exceeds a threshold, an organism can clone itself into an adjacent empty cell.
+  - **Sexual Reproduction (Prey only):** if two prey mutually point at each other (each network’s Δx, Δy directs toward the other’s location) and both have sufficient energy, they produce a shared offspring in a neighboring empty site, combining and mutating both genomes.

+- **Energy Dynamics:**
+  - Grass regenerates energy passively over time and must maintain a minimum to reproduce.
+  - Prey gain energy by consuming grass when moving into a grass-occupied cell, and lose energy via movement and reproduction.
+Death occurs if energy falls to zero.

+By coevolving these simple sensory-motor networks, grasses adapt growth patterns that reduce predation risk, while prey evolve foraging tactics—clustering, dispersal, ambush—and even mutual breeding behaviors.
+Over thousands of generations, this setup yields rich ecological dynamics: spatial patchiness in grass, prey herding and avoidance, and arms-race feedback loops, illustrating how minimal neural controllers under selection can generate complex, lifelike interactions.

 ## 📂 Directory Structure